jebin2/yolo-comic-panels-detector/README.md

 # YOLO Comic Panels Detector

-A lightweight deep learning project that uses YOLOv11 to train and detect comic from scanned pages.
+A lightweight deep learning project that uses YOLOv11 to train and detect panels from comic pages.

 ## 🚀 Features
 - Trainable on custom comic datasets